searchisko/searchisko/documentation/development.md

 and add 'MySQL Database 5.1' cartridge into it.

 Then push content of this git repo (`git push openshift master` or `git push openshift {local_branch_name}:master` if working on branch) into the OpenShift application's git repo.
-Then DCP is built and deployed automatically.
+Then Searchisko is built and deployed automatically.

-The DCP REST API is then available at `http://your_openshift_aplication_url/v1/rest/`
+The Searchisko REST API is then available at `http://your_openshift_aplication_url/v1/rest/`
 The ElasticSearch search node REST API is available only from gear shell at `http://$OPENSHIFT_JBOSSEAP_IP:15000/`, you have to use port forwarding to access it from outside.